Hide & Seek Festival 2026

 What people say

-- Weekend commitment: no day tickets, so most people treat it like a full weekend experience.
+- Weekend commitment: no day tickets means most people treat it as a full weekend.

 - Are there day tickets?
 No — weekend tickets only.